 Most early analog synths, Moogs in particular, were modular in nature.
 That is, you got a set of synth modules that you had to patch or link together yourself in order to make a sound.
 It’s a very flexible system but it means you need to know a bit about synthesis before you can even get the thing to squeak.

 Many modules ended up being connected in the same way so a natural development was to produce an instrument with the common routings preset or hardwired.
-This traded off flexibility for ease-of-use but it proved a popular move and most synths, particularly those with a keyboard designed for performance, soon had a degree of hardwiring in them.
+This traded off flexibility for ease of use but it proved a popular move and most synths, particularly those with a keyboard designed for performance, soon had a degree of hardwiring in them.

 Technology has moved on apace since the 1960s.
 We have reliable and powerful digital circuitry plus, with modern computers, the ability to emulate synth circuitry in software.
 Even though there are no voltages as such in soft synths, many adopt a pseudo CV (Control Voltage) system.
 These include Arturia’s Moog Modular V among others.

 Even modern hardware synths which are obviously built with digital circuitry, interface with the user through analog-type controls.
-And there are still companies such as Analogue Systems and Doepfer who produce genuine analog synth modules.
+And there are still companies such as Analogue Systems and Doepfer that produce genuine analog synth modules.

 Why?
 The reason is three-fold.
 First of all, the principles of analog synthesis are easy to understand and fairly intuitive.
 If you understand the basics, you can quickly become acquainted with any synth – far easier than having to learn a new form of synthesis as Yamaha DX7 (which introduced us to the delights of FM synthesis) owners soon learned!
-However, even alternative forms of synthesis use building blocks from analog synthesis such as envelope generators and filters.
+However, even alternative forms of synthesis use building blocks from analog syntheses such as envelope generators and filters.

 Secondly, there’s something very appealing about twiddling dials and moving sliders – these things are fun to work with.